-- British Cycling Ride Membership - If you aren’t already a British Cycling member you will also receive Ride Membership (valid for one year), which will provide you with worldwide professional indemnity insurance of up to £5m (except USA and Canada) and other useful benefits.
-For existing members the cost of Ride Membership is deducted from the registration cost.
+- British Cycling Ride Membership - If you aren’t already a British Cycling member (at Ride, Race Silver or Race Gold level) you will also receive Ride Membership (valid for one year), which will provide you with worldwide professional indemnity insurance of up to £5m (except USA and Canada) and other useful benefits.
+For existing members the cost of Ride Membership is deducted from the registration fee.

-To become qualified as a Level 2 Mountain Bike Leader with British Cycling, you must have a current two-day Outdoor First Aid Certificate or equivalent issued by an HSE registered provider.
-The first aid qualification can be obtained after the training course has taken place, but must be completed before assessment.
+To become qualified as a Level 2 or Level 3 Mountain Bike Leader with British Cycling, you must already hold or must complete a two-day Outdoor First Aid course at the minimum.
+This must be done by the time of your assessment or shortly thereafter.
 Courses must contain content relevant to managing casualties in an outdoor environment.